ph0rque/SynMax/tasks/prd-tasks.md

   - [x] 7.4.1 Implement k-means over monthly pipeline profiles
   - [x] 7.4.2 Add scaling options and silhouette reporting
 - [x] 7.5 Caveat framework: uncertainty and limitations in outputs.

+## 7a) Analytics enhancements (gap closure)
+Subtasks:
+- [ ] 7a.1 Implement dedicated Trends tool with: MoM/QoQ/YoY growth, 7/30-day moving averages, seasonality (month-of-year) summaries, and top-K trending segments with minimum sample thresholds.
+- [ ] 7a.2 Expand Anomalies with IQR method (configurable 1.5×/3× fences) and sudden shift detection (rolling mean/variance or basic CUSUM), with parameters persisted to artifacts.
+- [ ] 7a.3 Extend Correlations to include Spearman rank and significance (p-values) with minimum observation thresholds and multiple-comparisons warning.
+- [ ] 7a.4 Add MiniBatch KMeans option and persist clustering parameters (k, scaling, random seed) and silhouette scores to artifacts.

 ## 8) Privacy guardrails
 Subtasks: